tier4/caret_doc/docs/visualization/path/message_flow.md

 The horizontal axis means `Time [s]`.
 The vertical axis means the target path to measure the latency.
 Each colored line represents message dependencies for each message.
-The gray rectangular area indicates the callback execution time.
+The gray rectangular areas indicate the callback execution time.

 The function `message_flow()` has following arguments.